Logiqx/gps-details/docs/devices/coros/sony/README.md

 #### Doppler-derived Speed

-The quantization trait and repeated speeds were never desirable, but they make the change(s) in 3.0508.0 very apparent.
+The quantization trait and repeated speeds were never desirable, but they make change(s) in 3.0508.0 very apparent.

 The biggest problem with 3.0508.0 is that what was originally thought to be the Doppler-derived speed has been replaced by something that contains noise closely resembling the position-derived speeds.

 The screenshot below compares the speed (red) and position-derived speed (green) from the FIT file.
 The COROS watches never used to show such a close correlation prior to 3.0508.0 and the new behavior is extremely undesirable.

-As a consequence of the change in 3.0508.0, the speedsurfing community has started to see a lot of inaccurate speeds (too high) being recorded.
+As a consequence of the change in 3.0508.0, the speedsurfing community has started to see a lot of inaccurate speeds which are too high.
 This issue has been verified by multiple riders using high accuracy GPS loggers during side-by-side testing.

 ![3.0508.0-gpsresults](img/3.0508.0-gpsresults.png)